danzeng8/TopoRoot/ReadMe.md

 This pipeline can be run either in batch (a directory), or one file at a time.

-To run in batch, runroot_pipeline_batch.py as follows:
+To run in batch, run toporoot_batch.py as follows:

-python root_pipeline_batch.py -i <input directory> -o <output directory> -d <downsampling rate>
+python toporoot_batch.py -i <input directory> -o <output directory> -d <downsampling rate>

 Example:
-python root_pipeline_batch.py -i C:/Users/danzeng/Sorghum/Roots/batch/ -o C:/Users/danzeng/Sorghum/Roots/batch_out/ -d 6
+python toporoot_batch.py -i C:/Users/danzeng/Sorghum/Roots/batch/ -o C:/Users/danzeng/Sorghum/Roots/batch_out/ -d 6

 Our pipeline currently takes two possible types of inputs: raw files and image slices.
 * If the input is a folder containing raw files, then for each .raw file in the folder it must also have a corresponding .dat file in the same directory, with the exact same name (besides the extension).